Kal Fox (left) delivering the first load of garbage to the Mount Waddington Regional District Seven Mile Landfill.

-In 1970 the garbage collection contract for Port Hardy came up for bid in 1970 - and Fox’s Disposal won the contract for one year.
-To support the needs of the contract Kal purchased an old garbage truck which he monkey wrenched almost every night.
+In 1970 the garbage collection contract for Port Hardy came up for bid and Fox’s Disposal won the contract for one year.
+To support the needs of the contract, Kal purchased an old garbage truck which he monkey wrenched almost every night.
 The contract with Port Hardy was later renewed for an additional 5 years, allowing Fox’s the ability to purchase a new garbage truck – in blue.

 Fox’s Disposal based its operations out of rented space at the old MacMillan Bloedel shop until Kal built his own office and shop at 5990 Steel Road.

 Early 70's Kal purchased twenty 3-yard bins from Wittke Iron Works, distributing them to businesses in Port Hardy for commercial collection.

 In 1976, Fox’s Disposal was awarded the garbage contract for Lake Cowichan, Youbou and surrounding area (this business was later sold)